Immune Boosting Homemade Elderberry Syrup for Kids

 elderberry syrup ingredients

-Homemade Elderberry Syrup Recipe
+Homemade Elderberry Syrup for Kids

 This recipe is a slight variation on the ancient elderberry theme to give it more flavor and immunological punch.